azaleahy/hello-world/README.md

 # hello-world
-just hello world to learn git
+this is hello world to learn git